friendly/nestedLogit/README.md

 </div>

-## Releated models for a polytomous response
+## Related models for a polytomous response

 The basic model for this situation ($m > 2$ response categories) is the standard [**multinomial logistic